 Planet

-Extradition Treaty Between UAE and India
+Extradition from the UAE and India to the UAE

 The conditions of extradition between the United Arab Emirates and India

 An extradition agreement between the UAE and India was signed in 1999.
-It aims to facilitate the transfer of offenders and ensure justice.
-The treaty covers serious crimes such as terrorism, fraud, money laundering, and other criminal acts that are punishable by law in both countries.T
+It aims to facilitate the transfer of a fugitive criminal and ensure justice is served for offenses committed in the requesting state.
+The treaty covers serious crimes such as terrorism, fraud, money laundering, and other criminal acts that are punishable by law in both countries.

 uae extradition treaty

-Extradition is only carried out when the crime is punishable by imprisonment for a term of at least one year in the requesting and responding countries.
+Extradition is only carried out when the crime is punishable by imprisonment for a term of at least one year in the requesting state and country requested.
 The agreement stipulates that a person cannot be extradited for political or war crimes.
-Also, extradition is not possible if a person may be subjected to torture or an unfair trial.
-Both countries cooperate in providing evidence necessary for the extradition process.
-The process begins with a request that includes details of the crime, corroborating evidence, and legal grounds.
-This UAE extradition treaty helps to improve cooperation between the UAE and India in the fight against crime and ensures more effective justice.
+Also, extradition is not possible if the accused person may be subjected to torture or an unfair trial.

 In what cases extradition may be refused?